The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Dataset

-As commonly done in literature, we obtained a representative set of users for the considered subreddits by constraining our analysis to \textit{core users} -- namely, users who participated regularly in at least one subreddit~\cite{trujillo2022make,bouleimen2023dynamics}.
+As commonly done in literature, we obtained a representative set of users for the considered subreddits by constraining our analysis to \textit{core users} ---namely, users who participated regularly in at least one subreddit~\cite{trujillo2022make,bouleimen2023dynamics}.
 We defined core users as those who posted at least one comment each month between December 2019 and March 2020.\footnote{April 2020 was excluded from this analysis due to the limited number of collected comments.
 It is likely that the activity within the subreddits halted in the initial days of that month.} Additionally, we filtered out bots (i.e., clearly automated accounts) by discarding all accounts that posted at least two different comments at the exact same time.
+For this, we used a time delta of at least 1 second between comments, which guarantees we do not inadvertently filter out authentic users~\cite{hurtado2019bot}.
+Additionally, we manually validated a random sample of 1,000 comments to verify that manifest bots were effectively excluded from the dataset.
 After these filtering steps, we ended up with 2.2M comments by 16,828 core users.
 Hereafter, we refer to this portion of our dataset as \texttt{IN-BEFORE} since it involves activity \textit{within} the banned subreddits \textit{before} the ban.

 Providing a fair evaluation of the effects of The Great Ban involves matching comparable datasets before and after the intervention.
 However, no activity exists within the banned subreddits after the intervention, since the subreddits were permanently shut.
 Therefore, evaluating the effects of the intervention must involve the analysis of user activities \textit{outside} of the banned subreddits.
 For this reason, we collected all comments made by the 16,828 core users outside of the 15 banned subreddits across a wide time frame spanning 7 months before and after The Great Ban, as shown in Figure~\ref{fig:period}.
-We obtained around 13.8M comments by 16,540 distinct users.
+We obtained around 13.8M comments from 16,540 distinct users.
 We labeled data related to user activities before the ban as \texttt{OUT-BEFORE} and that after the ban as \texttt{OUT-AFTER}, as reported in Table~\ref{tab:dataset}.
 Estimates of the effects of the ban are obtained by comparing the \texttt{OUT-BEFORE} and \texttt{OUT-AFTER} datasets.
 Lastly, we enriched our dataset by computing a toxicity score for each collected comment.